-The proviso to s 44(4A) stipulates that when the amalgamated company is a portfolio of a collective investment scheme in property, the price at which the participatory interests were issued shall be added to the contributed tax capital of the class of shares issued by the resultant company.258
+The proviso to s 44(4A) stipulates that when the amalgamated company is a portfolio of a collective investment scheme in property, the price at which the participatory interests were issued shall be added to the CTC of the class of shares issued by the resultant company.301

-Example 1 - Calculation of CTC in an amalgamation transaction
+Example 1 - Calculation of CTC under an amalgamation transaction

 Company A and Company B are independent of each other with neither company holding any shares in the other.
-Company A disposed of all of its assets to Company B under a s 44 amalgamation transaction in return for shares in Company B. The CTC in Company A was R200 000 and the CTC in Company B was R300 000.
-After the transaction Company A distributed its shareholding in Company B to its shareholders and its existence was terminated.
+Company A disposed of all of its assets to Company B under an 'amalgamation transaction' as defined in s 44(1) in return for shares in Company B. The CTC of Company A and Company B before the transaction was R200 000 and R300 000 respectively.
+After the transaction Company A distributed its shareholding in Company B to its shareholders and Company A's existence was terminated.